bonitasoft/bonita-doc/md/create-or-modify-a-page.md

 [Forms](forms.md) are used to instantiate a process or to execute a human task.

-[Fragments](fragments.md) (Bonita Enterprise, Performance, Efficiency and Teamwork editions only) aim at being reused in other pages of your application.
+[Fragments](fragments.md) aim at being reused in other pages of your application.

 [Widgets](widgets.md) are used or customized to design your page or form